 At King’s College Hospital Dubai, our gastroenterologists treat a wide range of conditions and diseases of the digestive system that affect children.

-What are Gastroenterology (GI) problems?
+What are Gastroenterology (GI) problems in Children?

 These include conditions affecting the oesophagus, stomach, small intestine, large intestine (colon), rectum, liver, gallbladder and pancreas.